 Second housing bubble unlikely in Nevada given strength of recent mortgages issued

-Last month, realtor.com’s Chief Economist Jonathan Smoke got a chance to talk about the nation’s housing market after serving as the key-note speaker during the inaugural REALTOR® Communication Directors Summit in Miami.
+Earlier this summer, realtor.com’s Chief Economist Jonathan Smoke got a chance to talk about the nation’s housing market after serving as the key-note speaker during the inaugural REALTOR® Communication Directors Summit in Miami.
 His message offered a bright outlook for REALTORS® as well as their buyers and sellers.

 Smoke emphasized that the summer months highlight the real estate market’s buying season, noting more than half of all annual sales occur between May and August.
 Smoke referred to the current warm months as the “Summer of Love,” largely due to low interest rates, hovering in the mid 3s.
 In fact, Smoke wondered aloud if interest rates would drop below 3 percent at any point in the coming months or year.